AbsaOSS/enceladus/examples/README.md

                       limitations under the License.

 # Examples of Enceladus usage

 ## Templates for _INFO files

-#### Templates which illustrate the way to write _INFO files, one with the minimally necessary fields and one with the recommended fields to add
+ Templates which illustrate the way to write _INFO files, one with the minimally necessary fields and one with the recommended fields to add.

+ More info regarding the _INFO file validation can be found in the [INFO file Documentation](https://absaoss.github.io/enceladus/docs/usage/info-file).

-#### Replace the <Field> tags with the appropriate data in the templates
+ Replace the <Field> tags with the appropriate data in the templates.

 ### Fields changed once per dataset

 * `<SourceApplication>` - name of the application